open5e/open5e/source/monsters/tome-of-beasts/L/liosalfar.rst

 pleasing shapes.
 They barely understand mortal concerns.

-**Enemies of the Ramag.** The liosalfar have a longstanding rivalry with the portal-making ramag, whom they despise as “corruptors of the patterns.”
+**Enemies of the Ramag.** The liosalfar have a longstanding rivalry with the portal-making :ref:`tob:ramag`, whom they despise as “corruptors of the patterns.”

 **Elemental Nature.** A liosalfar doesn’t require air, food,